Mental Health Facilities Quincy, IL

 Schuyler Counseling And Health Services - 45.4 miles from Quincy, IL

 Schuyler Counseling And Health Services is a mental health treatment center in Rushville, IL, located at 127 South Liberty Street, 62681 zip code area.
 Schuyler Counseling And Health Services provides outpatient treatment.
-Schuyler Counseling And Health Services offers integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
-Schuyler Counseling And Health Services also supports transitional age young adults, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services at Schuyler Counseling And Health Services consist of suicide prevention services, family psychoeducation and education services.
+Schuyler Counseling And Health Services offers group therapy, activity therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and young adults.
+Schuyler Counseling And Health Services also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and transitional age young adults.
+Additional services at Schuyler Counseling And Health Services consist of diet and exercise counseling, suicide prevention services and family psychoeducation.

 Learn More